 Nobody Denim

 Nobody Denim is a legacy fashion brand in Australia and has been manufacturing onshore since 2010.
-The brand is committed to local and ethical production, and its onshore production is certified by Ethical Clothing Australia – the accrediting body that ensures safe working conditions and fair wages for Australian garment workers.
 While Nobody Denim has long been associated with ethical production, the brand has taken its commitment to sustainability further, making environmental responsibility core to its operations and setting serious goals to reduce its emissions.
 In 2019, the brand stated it had already reduced its water use by half since 2017, and the brand is making efforts to reduce energy use and waste produced.
 Nobody Denim says it aims to pay living wages throughout its entire supply chain by 2025.

 Denimsmith